buiquangduc/WP_Default_Feature_Image/readme.txt

 - Activate the plugin through the `Plugins` screen in WordPress.
 - Go to the `Settings -> WPDFI` screen and configure the plugin.

+== Screenshots ==
+1. This plugin's settings is located at Settings -> WPDFI.
+2. There are 2 tabs on this plugin's settings page.
+The first tab is 'DFIs', this is the place where you can set your default feature images for any post types and taxonomies.
+You can drag to reorder the DFI values.
+3. 'Add new DFI' button is located in the bottom of this tab.
+4. 'Options' tab is the place where you can set 'Status of a post to add default feature image' and 'Generate Feature Image with values from DFIs tab'.
+5. Example: You set a new DFI value in 'DFIs' tab.
+6. You set 'Status of a post to add default feature image' to publish.
+7. You add new page, then publish.
+8. The new page you've added before now have a default feature image (If the new page does not have a feature image).
+9. 'Generating default feature images' help you to automatically setup your default feature images (in 'DFIs' tab) for your existing posts.

 == Frequently Asked Questions ==
 = Where can I contribute my code or idea? =